campbell17/campbell17-v2/journal/draft-untitled.md

 draft: true
 ---

+My 10 year-old walked out the front door of the elementary school, descended the steps, walked straight toward my car until he was 15 feet away, then stopped.
+He had a lost look in his eye as he scanned the car line, looking for his ride home.
+I rolled down the passenger window and called his name, snapping him out of search mode.

+"I thought Mom was picking me up," he explained.

+It's incredible to see the power our expectations have over us.
+My son was staring at my bright red car for a good ten seconds as he approached and still didn't see it.
+Why?
+Simple.
+Instead of a red hatchback, he expected a silver SUV.
+This event played out painlessly.
+He got in the car after I called him, told me why he didn't see me, then got buckled as we pulled away.
+But think about all the times our unmet expectations lead to emotional strife.
+When the chain of events for an upcoming situation don't align with what we predicted, our brains flood with the same chemicals as our ancestors when they encountered a snake in the grass.
+In that moment, the order of the status quo is trampled by the chaos of a new reality.

+In some sense, these events are part and parcel of the very act of Being.
+Every day we wake up and set expectations for our actions, however small.
+If I expect to make a bagel for breakfast, there's a chance my daughter ate the last one without me knowing and now my expectation of experiencing dietary deliciousness to start my day is destroyed.
+But some of these minor inconveniences are so common, they barely register in our brains.
+Depending on my disposition, I may not even express an emotional reaction at all.
+I'll just have eggs instead.
+It all depends on the height of the bar.

+Let's visualize expectation as a physical bar we have to step over.
+The lower the expectation, the lower the bar, the easier it is to meet the criteria, i.e. get over the bar.
+In our breakfast example, my first and primary criteria was to _have it_.
+That's the lowest I could set the bar.
+When I narrowed that down to having a bagel, the bar got raised but only slightly.
+The main criteria is still so low, that substituting eggs maintained the expectation of having breakfast at all, so my emotions remained unimpacted.
+But what if we were also out of eggs.
+And cereal.
+And my wife ate the last waffle.
+And I forgot to pick up more coffee yesterday.
+Now, the rage and sadness begin to well up inside me, and I write "childish tantrum" on the breakfast menu, because apparently that's what I'll be having this morning.
+Notice, however, I didn't raise the bar at all.
+The expectation I set was still quite low, but a perfect storm of unfortunate events conspired to unsettle the very ground on which I stood, causing my low bar to become suddenly unattainable.

+Notes: keep going on low v. medium v. high.
+You just talked about how even low expectations can get undermined.
+What about when the stakes are higher and how does that relate to how we react and what we're able to achieve?
+Continue to follow the outline, it's working so far.

 Well shit.
 I didn't pick a topic AND I didn't write an outline.

 Maybe this one: Expectations.